 Vitamin D is important for women of all ages but it’s particularly useful for menopausal women.
 It’s essential for bone health, which can deteriorate with age.
 It can also help improve both the quality of sleep and the amount of sleep you get.

 B Vitamins offer a range of benefits that can help women experiencing menopause symptoms.
 Vitamin B6 increases the production of the feel-good hormone serotonin, helping reduce symptoms of depression and anxiety and improve the quality of your sleep.
-Vitamin B2 and B3 (Niacin) help with the production of estrogen and other hormones, and vitamin B12 boosts energy and reduces fatigue.
+Vitamin B2 and B3 (Niacin) help with the production of estrogen and other hormones and vitamin B12 boosts energy and reduces fatigue.

 Before taking any form of supplement, it is always worth consulting with a medical professional such as your doctor.
 Always tell your doctor about any supplements you take.
-Supplements and herbs can cause allergic reaction or have potential side effects, and they may also interfere with other medication you take so it’s worth getting professional advice beforehand.
+Supplements and herbs can cause an allergic reaction or have potential side effects, and they may also interfere with other medication you take so it’s worth getting professional advice beforehand.

 This article is for general information only and does not constitute medical advice.
 Always seek independent advice from a medical professional about your particular situation, and do not make any decisions based solely on the information provided in this article.